BerthelonPJ/Face-Tracking-and-expression-on-Raspberry/README.md

 Project made by Pierre-Jean Berthelon & Florian Bucheron.

-Result and tutorial of this project can be found here : link to youtube video.
+Result and tutorial of this project can be found here : https://youtu.be/3uHDLBgpW8M

 This project uses Raspberry, OpenCV libraries and servo motors to detect and follow a face on a video.
 Once a face is detected, we track it.
 The program also includes a smile and eyes detection, which allows to draw a smiley on the Raspberry's SenseHat module.